Selecting and Managing Underwriters for Negotiated Bond Sales

 Requested Proposer Responses.
 RFPs should include questions related to the areas listed below to distinguish firms' qualifications and experience, including but not limited to:

-- Relevant experience of the firm and the individuals assigned to the issuer, and the identification and experience of the individual in charge of day-to-day management of the bond sale, including both the investment banker(s) and the underwriter(s).
+- Relevant experience and analytic capability of the firm and the individuals assigned to the issuer, and the identification and experience of the individual in charge of day-to-day management of the bond sale, including both the investment banker(s) and the underwriter(s).

-- A description of the firm's bond distribution capabilities including the experience of the individual primarily responsible for underwriting the proposed bonds.
-The firm's ability to access both retail and institutional investors should be described.
+- A description of the firm's bond distribution capabilities and firm's ability to access both retail and institutional investors should be described.

 - Demonstration of the firm's understanding of the issuer's financial situation, including ideas on how the issuer should approach financing issues such as bond structures, credit rating strategies and investor marketing strategies.